 We are so glad you are exploring teaching a course with a study away experience!
 Below you will find information that will help you start and finish the process of submitting a study away proposal.
-These processes have been established through the Study Away Team and in alignment to the Standards of Good Practice through the Forum on Education Abroad.
+These processes have been established through the Study Away Review Team and in alignment to the Standards of Good Practice through the Forum on Education Abroad.

-Plan, Plan and Plan!
+Plan, plan and plan!

-Preparing and leading a study away experience is a two-year process.
+Preparing and leading a study away experience is roughly a two-year process.
 The first year is focused on developing and approving the proposal with the second year focused on student recruitment and facilitation of the experience.

 - Must be full-time classroom faculty.

-- Is in good standing with the College (does not have an active professional improvement plan).
+- Is in good standing with the college (does not have an active professional improvement plan).

 - Can demonstrate their ability to effectively coordinate and lead students on a study away trips.